ampproject/amphtml/extensions/amp-form/amp-form.md

 </amp-analytics>
 ```

 `amp-form-submit` is fired before a request is sent.
-For this event, a set of variables is generated that reflects your form's fields.
+For this event, a set of variables that reflects your form's fields is generated.
 For an example, consider the following form:

 ```
 <form action-xhr="/register" method="POST" id="registration_form">